abajwa-hw/ambari-nifi-service/README.md

 #### Build Twitter flow

+- Note: The below steps refer to installing Nifi Twitter demo on HDP sandbox.
+Another option is to deploy HDP cluster (on any cloud) with this demo already setup.
+Automation script for this is provided [here](https://community.hortonworks.com/articles/58330/automation-to-deploy-hdp-25nifi-10-clusters-runnin.html)

 - Install Nifi via Ambari service on sandbox by running below and running 'Add service' wizard
 ```
 VERSION=`hdp-select status hadoop-client | sed 's/hadoop-client - \([0-9]\.[0-9]\).*/\1/'`